nuts-foundation/nuts-specification/rfc/rfc018-openid-credential-issuance.md

 ### 3.2.1 Credential Offer Success Response

 In case the wallet considers the offer valid, it MUST respond with HTTP status `200 OK`.
-This is regardless of whether the wallet will actually revrieve the wallet.
+This is regardless of whether the wallet will actually retrieve the wallet.

-If the wallet decides to retrieve the credential synchronously, it SHOULD respond with `status` set to `credential_received`.
+If the wallet immediately retrieved the credential, it SHOULD respond with `status` set to `credential_received`.
 Below is a non-normative example of such a response:

 ```http